 To begin the study of Kyudo, students are required to take First Shot instruction.
 This will provide training in Kyudo’s Seven Coordinations, shichi-do, the basic form for aligning the body and properly releasing the arrow.
 This precise form offers the student the opportunity to clean away obstacles to see the mind and qualities of the heart more clearly.

 Beginners will work directly with students of Shibata Sensei Kanjuro XX, 20th-generation master bowmaker and archer and the third-generation bowmaker to the Emperor of Japan.
 First Shot is Saturday morning and is a pre-requisite to attend the rest of the weekend.

 All levels of practitioners welcome, regardless of age, gender, or physical strength.
 Teens are welcome, and children should be at least 8 years of age.
 All necessary equipment will be provided.
 Please bring comfortable clothing.
 Offerings of generosity towards our Azuchi Fund are welcome.
-The program will begin at 7:30 Friday evening and end Sunday afternoon at approximately 4pm.

 Note that it is not necessary to register for the entire duration to attend, students may register for a single day of attendance or multiple days.

 "Through Kyudo one can learn to live beyond hope and fear, how to be." – Chogyam Trungpa Rinpoche